THE SUPRE DRIVE IS HERE

-The world's toughest derailleur.
+The world's most reliable derailleur.

-advantages of derailleur drivetrains
+advantages of derailleur drivetrains + reliability of a gearbox

 How does it work?

-About the project
+About the company

 The Supre Drive is born out of a desire to solve a problem and make mountain bikes better.
 Everyone at Lal is driven by their love for the sport.

-Lal is named after Pierre Lallement, who possibly invented the bicycle.
+Lal Bikes is named after Pierre Lallement, who possibly invented the bicycle.
 Before him, all bikes were push bikes, and he added a pedal crank.
 We have a ton of respect for Pierre Lallement and all other inventors whose shoulders we stand on.

 Supre means above in the Esperanto language.
 This refers to the Supre Drive being above other drivetrains, both physically and performance-wise.